epoupon/lms/README.md

 deploy-path = "/newroot/"; # ending slash is important
 ```

+If you use nginx as a reverse proxy, you can simply replace `location /` with `location /newroot/` to achieve the same result.

 ### Reverse proxy settings
 _LMS_ is shipped with an embedded web server, but it is recommended to deploy behind a reverse proxy.
 You have to set the _behind-reverse-proxy_ option to _true_ in the `lms.conf` configuration file.